Possible Language to Include in Your Syllabus

-- Cell phones should be turned off.
-No talking on cell phones, text messaging, or emailing on laptops during class.
+- Cell phones should be turned off and put away.
+No talking, texting, or emailing on laptops during class.

 - No laptop use is permitted in my class.
-Laptops offer infinite possibilities by which to be distracted and are distracting to others.
+Laptops offer infinite possibilities for distraction and are distracting to others.
 Please take notes the "old school" way: by hand.
-(P.S.
-Preliminary research also suggests that notes taken by hand are better retained than notes taken on a computer.)
+(Preliminary research also suggests that notes taken by hand are better retained than notes taken on a computer.)

-- You are expected to write as you would in any professional correspondence.
-Email communication should be courteous and respectful in manner and tone.
-Do not send emails that are curt or demanding.
+- If you email me, I expect your messages to conform to standards of professional correspondence: emails should be courteous and respectful in tone; do not send emails that are curt or demanding.